ElsaTam/Obsidian-Stuff/snippets/tweak-css-variables/README.md

 > [!CAUTION]
 > Work in progress.

+I created this snippet while learning about all the CSS variables that Obsidian gives us control over.

 > [!WARNING]
-> - Only thought for PC, not mobile.
+> - Only thought for PC, not mobile, not print.
 > - Default values use the Obsidian default theme.
-> - Coarse control granularity over the enable/disable custom settings.
-As it is a WIP tool, for now I make it easier for me to debug, not for other to use.
-It will come at some point.

 Expose the css variables with the Style Setting plugin.